nhannguyen95/learning-notes/system-design/caching.md

 - Data can become stale if the underlying data stored in the db is updated by another process without the cache's awareness.
 - If cache store result of some calculation, the result can become stale if the calculation's input change.

-If the data in cache can become stale, a good strategy is assigning a Time To Live (TTL) to the data to specify "how long to cache this data". **Most caches often don't consider the TTL when looking for data to evict, this means data can be evicted before it has expired**.
+If the data in cache can become stale, a good strategy is assigning a Time To Live (TTL) to the data to specify "how long to cache this data".

+**Most caches often don't consider the TTL when looking for data to evict, this means data can be evicted before it has expired**.
+Some caches such as Amazon ElastiCache however support eviction policies that take TTL into consideration:
+- allkeys-lfu/lru: evicts keys regardless of TTL set.
+- allkeys-random: evicts random keys reglardless of TTL set.
+- volatile-lfu/lru: evicts keys from those that have a TTL set.
+- volatile-ttl: evicts keys with shortest TTL set.
+- volatile-random: evicts random keys with a TTL set.
+- no-eviction: do not evict keys, writes to cache are blocked until memory frees up.

 ### Cache Patterns